spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-handle-twenty-five-million-prices-in-spryker-commerce-os.md

-### ElasticSearch join data type feature - side effects
+### ElasticSearch join data type feature: Side effects

-The side effects of this solution are:
+The side effects of this solution are the following:

 1. The [Product Reviews feature](/docs/scos/user/features/{{site.version}}/product-rating-and-reviews-feature-overview.html) is disabled because it requires multiple document types per index.
 2. Performance requires additional attention.
 You can read about performance issues related to the feature in [Parent-join and performance](https://www.elastic.co/guide/en/elasticsearch/reference/current/parent-join.html#_parent_join_and_performance).